Alexandrian riots (38 CE)

+Statues of Caligula

 The Roman emperor Caligula had few reasons to trust the prefect of Egypt, Aulus Avilius Flaccus.
-Flaccus had been loyal to Tiberius and had conspired against Caligula's mother.
+Flaccus had been loyal to Tiberius and had conspired against Agrippina the Elder, Caligula's mother.
 In 38 CE, Caligula sent Herod Agrippa to Alexandria unannounced.
 According to Philo, the visit was met with jeers from the Greek population who saw Agrippa as the king of the Jews.
 Flaccus tried to placate both the Greek population and Caligula by having statues of the emperor placed in Jewish synagogues, an unprecedented provocation.

+Riots at the synagogues

 This invasion of the synagogues was perhaps resisted by force, since Philo writes that Flaccus "was destroying the synagogues, and not leaving even their name."
 In response, Flaccus then "issued a notice in which he called us all foreigners and aliens ... allowing any one who was inclined to proceed to exterminate the Jews as prisoners of war."
 Philo says that in response, the mobs "drove the Jews entirely out of four quarters [of the city], and crammed them all into a very small portion of one ... while the populace, overrunning their desolate houses, turned to plunder, and divided the booty among themselves as if they had obtained it in war."
 In addition, Philo says their enemies, "slew them and thousands of others with all kinds of agony and tortures, and newly invented cruelties, for wherever they met with or caught sight of a Jew, they stoned him, or beat him with sticks".
 Philo even says, "the most merciless of all their persecutors in some instances burnt whole families, husbands with their wives, and infant children with their parents, in the middle of the city, sparing neither age nor youth, nor the innocent helplessness of infants."
 Some men, he says, were dragged to death, while "those who did these things, mimicked the sufferers, like people employed in the representation of theatrical farces".
 Other Jews were crucified.
 Flaccus was eventually removed from office, exiled, and ultimately executed.

+Riots in 40 CE

 Riots again erupted in Alexandria in 40 CE between Jews and Greeks.
 Jews were accused of not honouring the emperor.
 Disputes occurred in the city of Jamnia.
 Jews were angered by the erection of a clay altar and destroyed it.
 In response, Caligula ordered the erection of a statue of himself in the Jewish Temple of Jerusalem, a demand in conflict with Jewish monotheism.
 In this context, Philo wrote that Caligula "regarded the Jews with most especial suspicion, as if they were the only persons who cherished wishes opposed to his".